Harmeet135/dashboard/README.md

 # Customer Activity Dashboard

 This is a full-stack web application that visualizes customer activity data across multiple hotel areas.
-The dashboard displays key metrics such as foot traffic, sales revenue, and customer satisfaction.
+The dashboard displays key metrics such as sales revenue, and customer satisfaction.
 It integrates both the backend and frontend to provide a seamless experience in monitoring and analyzing hotel performance.

 ## Features
 - Visualizes customer activity in hotel areas using charts.
-- Displays key metrics such as foot traffic, sales revenue, customer satisfaction, and items purchased.
+- Displays key metrics such as sales revenue, customer satisfaction, and items purchased.
 - Provides detailed insights for each hotel and its respective areas.
 - Uses a heatmap to represent activity levels across different hotel zones.
 - Responsive design for an optimal user experience across devices.